lana-20/emulator-simulator-real_device/README.md

 Testing on __real devices__ provides the most reliable results and is ideal for usability and performance testing.
 It also allows for more realistic testing by applying real-world conditions and user scenarios.

+## Emulators and Simulators - Advantages and Use Cases

+Simulators and emulators are both __virtual mobile devices__ that offer various benefits for testing apps.

+__Advantages:__
+- Variety
+  - Simulators and emulators can virtualize a wide range of devices and operating system configurations, making it easy to test on multiple platforms, including those that are only supported through virtual devices.
+This allows for efficient validation and testing on specific device/OS combinations.
+- Price
+  - Virtual device solutions, whether local or cloud-based, are significantly more cost-effective than using real devices.
+As development teams need to test early and at a larger scale, the cost of using real devices for every developer's pre-commit validation can become prohibitive.
+Virtual devices provide a cost-efficient solution for organizations to scale and execute testing at an earlier stage in the process.
+- Starting on a Baseline
+  - Using virtual devices allows for a consistent starting point for testing, whereas achieving the same on real devices can be time-consuming and require a factory reset.
+This consistency and predictability of the virtual device state increases the reliability of automated testing, and eliminates the possibility of unexpected issues such as a locked device by another user.
+This makes the test execution more consistent and reliable as the device is always in the same state as it was designed for the tests.

+__Use Cases:__
+- Local Development and Validation
+  - Developers and testers commonly use simulators and emulators on their local machines for development, debugging, and local testing.
+The integrated development environments (IDEs) for native mobile applications, such as Xcode and Android Studio, include virtual device tools as part of the standard installation.
+Both have become stable and feature-rich in recent years, offering a wide range of capabilities for advanced testing.
+- Continuous Integration Testing
+  - Virtual device labs are mainly used for continuous integration (CI) testing.
+As DevOps and Agile methodologies become more popular, teams are testing earlier in the development process, known as shift-left testing.
+New test automation frameworks that are more aligned with developers’ skills and tools, such as Espresso and XCUITest, enable development teams to increase their test automation coverage.
+To run these tests, a proper execution environment, such as a test cloud, is required.
+Automated tests can be run either in the pre-commit phase, providing fast validation before committing or merging code, or triggered through CI several times a day, providing quick feedback to development teams on recent code changes.